Every recipe in my cookbook has the heading “READ, PREPARE, ADJUST.” RPA is the acronym.

 THE FIVE TASTES:

-If the dish is too sour, add fats or sugars to counteract.
+If the dish is too bitter, add sweet, citrus, or vinegar.

 HOW TO BALANCE FLAVORS WHEN THEY AREN’T QUITE RIGHT